 Thanks to everyone who helped with this investigation.
 The litigation is ongoing and any substantial updates will be posted to this page.
 You can view our active list of investigations here or learn why you don’t need to join a class action to be included in any potential settlement.
 You can also sign up for our newsletter for the latest updates.
 Please keep in mind that the information on this page is for reference only and was posted when the investigation began.

 Class action lawsuits have been filed alleging that Zantac exposes users to unsafe levels of NDMA, a chemical that the World Health Organization has described as “clearly carcinogenic.”
-More people who used the medicine are needed to come forward to help strengthen the litigation.

 How a Class Action Can Help

 A class action lawsuit can help people who purchased Zantac get their money back for the medicine and require a full recall for the drug or an update to its labeling.